sahil-shubham/sahil-shubham.in/content/posts/Day2/index.md

 </pre>
 ```

-I dind't want a copy button when there is a single word or a few words of code, which is similar to single backticks in the case of markdown.
+I din't want a copy button when there is a single word or a few words of code, which is similar to single backticks in the case of markdown.

 Hence, I targeted the content of only those `<code>` tags that resided inside `<pre>` tags.